Addressing Dishonesty and AI

 6. Allow students to choose the focus of their writing based on real interests.

-When students see writing tasks as a path toward their own goals or interests, they are simply much less likely to cheat.
+When students see writing tasks as a path toward their own goals or interests, they are much less likely to cheat.
 In addition, they are much more likely to dig deeper, work with greater focus, and explore their own thinking more fully.
-If your course design involves a paper project that develops over the course of the semester, students can choose a topic of interest to them and explore why and how they will learn and benefit from that focus at the outset of the semester.
-Alternately, if your course design involves a series of writing assignments that do not build toward a final paper, students can also help finalize the focus of those papers or you can design those papers so that there is a personal investment for students.
+If your course design involves a paper or project that develops over the course of the semester, students can choose a topic of interest to them and explore why and how they will learn and benefit from that focus right away.
+Alternately, if your course design involves a series of writing assignments that do not build toward a final paper, students can also help finalize the focus of those papers or you can design those paper assignments so that there is a personal investment for students.

 Examples of personalized writing assignments